tt-isv-org/scc/article-intro/README.md

 * **OpenShift Service Account** - a special type of user account that can be created to be associated with one or more SCCs.
 * **OpenShift Administrator** - ensures the security of the OpenShift platform by granting access to protected resources only as needed.

-Administrators use Role-Based Access Control (**RBAC**) resources to control user access.
+Administrators use RBAC (role-based access control) resources to control user access.
 In our scenario, the administrator will create an **OpenShift User** account that has the permission to deploy pods.
 The **Deployer** can then use that account to create and deploy the pod on OpenShift.
 The **Deployer** performs this task by creating a **deployment manifest**, which links to the application and provides instructions on how the application should be deployed and ran.

 If the application is a typical stateless workload (i.e. requiring no special permissions), the **Deployer** will generate a basic deployment manifest, and the pod will be deployed without any issues.

-But what if the application requires access to protected resources such as local storage, networking services, or needs to run under specific user or group identities?
-In this case the **Deployer** will need to enhance the deployment manifest to request the additional permissions.
-And who gets to decide if the requests should be allowed or not?
-This is where SCCs and RBAC come into play.
+When more than that is required, the **Deployer** will need to enhance the deployment manifest to request the additional permissions.
+The associated SCC is then used to determine if the request should be granted.

-SCCs are the tool provided by OpenShift to control what permissions can be granted to a pod - specifically what privileges are allowed, what user and group IDs can be assigned, and what additional capabilities can be granted.
 SCCs are associated with users, groups, and/or service accounts - typically via RBAC roles.
 Therefore, when the  **Deployer** attempts to deploy the pod, the deployment manifest will specify what **OpenShift Service Account** to use, which in turn is associated with a role and an SCC.

 If the SCC allows all of the requested permissions made by the deployment manifest, the deployment is created and the pod/application is run.